 The Plan's assets are used to pay Plan benefits to retirees and beneficiaries and are maintained separately from TVA in a pension trust.
 Under the TVARS Rules, TVA is required to make an annual minimum required contribution to the Plan equal to the greater of (i) a formula set forth in the TVARS Rules consisting of a normal contribution and accrued liability contribution, which is calculated by the Plan's actuary, or (ii) \$300 million.
 The \$300 million floor applicable to the annual minimum required contribution is in effect for a period of 20 years (from fiscal year 2017 through fiscal year 2036) or, if earlier, through the fiscal year in the which the Plan reaches and remains at a 100 percent funded status.
 In addition to the minimum required contribution, TVA has the option in its discretion to make additional contributions to the Plan.

-In 2018, TVA contributed \$300 million to the Plan.
-In 2017, TVA contributed \$800 million to the Plan, consisting of the \$300 million minimum contribution and an additional discretionary contribution of \$500 million.
-In August 2018, the TVA Board of Directors approved a \$300 million contribution to the Plan for 2019.
+In both 2020 and 2019, TVA contributed \$300 million to the Plan.
+In August 2020, the TVA Board of Directors approved a \$300 million contribution to the Plan for 2021.

 AMENDMENTS TO THE TVARS RULES AND REGULATIONS